JakkuAzzo/Cards/README.md

 1. Open the app and sign in with your Google Play Games ID or choose a random name generated from a sanitized random selection of dictionary entries.
 2. Browse the Deck Store to purchase or search for decks stored on the Firebase server.
 3. Select a deck to play with and invite friends to join you.
-4. Play card games with your friends within your iMessage group chat or enjoy solo play.
+4. Play card games with your friends within your game server, iMessage group chat or enjoy solo play.

 ## Contributing